 From using Energy Star rated appliances to turning off power strips at night, even seemingly small steps can create a culture change in your office or department.
 By actively engaging in energy-saving practices, small actions can cumulatively make a big difference.

 Applications can be found under ‘Resources’ or by emailing email@example.com.
 Applications are admitted on a rolling basis.
 Please email firstname.lastname@example.org with questions and to submit completed applications.

 What to Expect

 Applications take no longer than a week for processing.
-If approved, you will receive an e-mail notification, Green Buckeye window clings, Green Buckeye logos for your website, and recognition on this website.
-If you are declined we will be happy to work with you to get you where you need to be.
-The entire process does not require too much of your time.
+If approved, you will receive an email notification, Green Buckeye window clings, Green Buckeye logos for your website, and recognition on this website.
+If declined, we will be happy to work with you to become certified.
+The entire process does not require too much time.

 Contact us!
 We can do a walk-through or conduct a presentation to introduce it to your team.

 As of September 2014: